-But if you identified that you have a problem, but you don’t know the cause, you have to discover it.
-Marketing Miner helps you with this, no matter if you need to analyze one or a thousand URLs.
+But if you’ve noticed that something is wrong and you don’t know what it is, you need to find it.
+Marketing Miner will help you to do that, no matter if you need to analyze one URL or a thousand of them.

 - If you just got a new project and you need to take care of initial SEO audit.
-One of the main steps is to find out if the pages are indexable.
+One of the most important steps is to find out if the pages are indexable.

-- You noticed a drop in your ranking or lower / no traffic from an organic search to a specific page.
+- If you have noticed a drop in your ranking or lower / no traffic from an organic search to a specific page.

-- You are updating or creating a sitemap, and you only need to include URLs that are indexable.
+- If you are in the process of updating or creating a new sitemap and you only need to include URLs that are indexable.

-- You are checking if your sitemap consists only of indexable URLs.
+- When checking if your sitemap contains only indexable URLs.

-- Indexability status: Overall summary, whether the page is indexable for search engines.
-If it is not, you’ll find the reason in this column.
+- Indexability status: Summary of whether the page is indexable.
+If not, you’ll find the reason in this column.

-- Robots.txt: Information whether the URL is blocked in robots.txt or not.
+- Robots.txt: Indicates whether the URL is blocked in robots.txt or not.

-- Link Canonical: Canonical in the source code (if any).
+- Link Canonical: Canonical in the source code (if available).

 - Canonical Header: Canonical in the header (if any).

 - X-robots-tag: If an x-robots-tag is sent in the header, it can block the robot from browsing the page.
-If the column is empty, everything is OK.
+If the column is empty, then everything is in order.

 - Meta robots: The meta tag robots you have on the page.
 If you don’t have them on the page, there will be a description “missing” in the column value.